Mass Murder.

 The applicant has submitted his manuscript to ten law reviews for publication.
 Most recently, the applicant informs that his article has been accepted by Charleston Law Review and will be published in the spring of 2024.

-It demonstrates that the English common law restrictions on the right to arms (1) never applied in the colonies and (2) would not have even been known to Americans of 1791.
-Thus they would not have played a role in the American understanding of the right to arms.
+The article then demonstrates that the English common law restrictions on the right to arms (1) never applied in the colonies and (2) would not have even been known or knowable to Americans of 1791.
+Thus the restrictions would not have played a role in the American understanding of the right to arms.

 The applicant informs that he has been contacted by Karen Miller, the great-granddaughter of Jack Miller, the defendant in the United States Supreme Court’s 1939 United States v.
 Miller case.
 Karen Miller’s grandmother—Jack Miller’s daughter—gave her “about two cubic feet of documents and photographs,” and discussed the case at length with her.